 |Alma Mater:||Kent State, '09|

-Natalie (Barrett) Holder enters her fifth season with the Lady Monarch Field Hockey program, after joining the ODU coaching staff in March 2013.
+Natalie (Barrett) Holder completed her sixth season with the Monarch Field Hockey program in 2018, after joining the ODU coaching staff in March 2013.

 In her first season as an assistant coach with Old Dominion in 2013, Holder helped ODU to their first BIG EAST regular season title.
 During the 2013 season ODU won 12 straight games (longest since 2011) on route to an NCAA at-large berth and fourth straight NCAA appearance.